 - Combine JS (combines all JS files into one for fewer HTTP requests),

-- Gzip (reduce the size of all files sent from server to visitors browser),
+- Gzip (reduces the size of all files sent from server to visitors browser),

-- Browser caching (enable browser caching for faster load).
+- Browser caching (enables browser caching for faster load).

-Premium users can enable additional features such as Minify HTML Plus, Minify Css Plus, Minify JS, Combine JS Plus and Render Blocking Js.
-These will further decrease load times.
+Premium users can enable additional features such as Minify HTML Plus, Minify CSS Plus, Minify JS, Combine JS Plus, and Render Blocking JS.
+These will help you further decrease load times.
 The premium version also offers batch optimization of images.

 When done with the settings, go to the Delete Cache tab and click on the Delete Cache button.
 Your website should be loading much quicker now!

-Website speed optimization can be a very tedious and technically demanding process, nonetheless, it is a very important one.
-As Google and other search engines put more emphasis on page speed for their ranking system, improving it is no longer optional but rather necessary if you’re serious about SEO.
-We hope that this article gives you a sound understanding of how page speed is calculated and what factors affect it, so you can deal with it effectively.
+Website speed optimization can be a very tedious and technically demanding process, but a very important one nonetheless.
+As Google and other search engines are adding more weight to page speed in their ranking algorithms, improving it is no longer optional but rather necessary if you’re serious about SEO.
+We hope this article gives you a sound understanding of how page speed gets calculated and what factors affect it, so you can deal with it effectively.